 To be eligible for admission to this Master, you need to hold an academic Bachelor's or Master's degree from a research university in one of the following - or closely related - fields: Business Economics, Business Administration, Econometrics and Operations Research, Economics and Business Economics, International Business, Technology Management.

 Students have to apply via Studielink and the Online Application System (OAS) of the University of Groningen.
-You need to apply for the programme of your choice in order for the Admissions Office to evaluate your educational background and assess your eligibility.
+After you apply for the programme of your choice, the Admissions Office will evaluate your educational background and assess your eligibility.
 Your application will be assessed on an individual basis.
+More information on how to apply.

 |Type of student||Deadline||Start course|